contiv/vpp/docs/dev-guide/EVENT_LOOP.md

       rather than to determine the (minimal) difference.
-    - `Downstream resync`: partial resync; unlike Full resync the Contiv plugins are not asked to Resync their state, i.e. `Resync` methods of event handlers are not called - the event is fully handled by the Controller, instead the last state of Contiv-requested configuration is assumed to be up-to-date and re-used by VPP-Agent to perform resync with the data plane.
+    - `Downstream resync`: partial resync; unlike Full resync the Contiv plugins are not asked to Resync their state, i.e. `Resync` methods of event handlers are not called (the event is fully handled by the Controller).
+      The last state of the Contiv-requested configuration is assumed to be up-to-date and re-used by VPP-Agent to perform resync with the data plane.
       In Contiv, the Downstream resync is used for periodical Healing resync, which, if enabled, can execute without any interaction with event handlers.